Eleven Scholarship

 STEM (science, technology, engineering, or math)

-In order to create a more promising future, the next generation of game-changers must be empowered to think critically, use creative problem solving, and seek out opportunities for growth.
+To create a more promising future, the next generation of game-changers must be empowered to think critically, use creative problem solving, and seek out opportunities for growth.

-This scholarship aims to inspire high school seniors and undergraduate students who are pursuing degrees in STEM fields.
+The Inspire11 Eleven scholarship aims to inspire high school seniors and undergraduate students who are pursuing degrees in STEM fields.

-Any BIPOC high school senior or undergraduate student pursuing a degree in science, technology, engineering, or mathematics may apply for this scholarship but first-generation students focusing on the Technology, engineering, or mathematics aspect of STEM are preferred.
+Any BIPOC high school senior or undergraduate student pursuing a degree in science, technology, engineering, or mathematics may apply for this scholarship but first-generation students focusing on the Technology, engineering, data science or mathematics aspect of STEM are preferred.

 To apply, tell us about a time when you faced a challenge, how it affected you, and what the experience taught you.